etparr/langflow-proxy/docs/STREAMLIT_GUIDE.md

 #### 3. Settings (Expandable)

-Click to see advanced options:
+Click to access advanced options:

 **Request Timeout**
 - How long to wait for a response (in seconds)